foundry-rs/forge-std/README.md

 ### stdStorage

 This is a rather large contract due to all of the overloading to make the UX decent.
 Primarily, it is a wrapper around the `record` and `accesses` cheatcodes.
 It can _always_ find and write the storage slot(s) associated with a particular variable without knowing the storage layout.
-The one _major_ caveat of this is while a slot can be found for packed storage variables, we can't write to that variable safely.
-If a user tries to write to a packed slot, the execution throws an error, unless it is uninitialized (`bytes32(0)`).
+By default, writing to packed storage variables is not supported and will throw an error.
+However, you can enable packed slot support by calling `enable_packed_slots()` before using `find()` or `checked_write()`.

 This works by recording all `SLOAD`s and `SSTORE`s during a function call.
 If there is a single slot read or written to, it immediately returns the slot.
 Otherwise, behind the scenes, we iterate through and check each one (assuming the user passed in a `depth` parameter).
 If the variable is a struct, you can pass in a `depth` parameter which is basically the field depth.